Bletchley Park: Science and Innovation Centre

-This consists of serviced office accommodation housed in Bletchley Park's Blocks A and E, and the upper floors of the Mansion.
-Its aim is to foster the growth and development of dynamic knowledge-based start-ups and other businesses.
+This consisted of serviced office accommodation housed in Bletchley Park's Blocks A and E, and the upper floors of the Mansion.
+Its aim was to foster the growth and development of dynamic knowledge-based start-ups and other businesses.
+It closed in 2021 and blocks A and E were taken into use as part of the museum.

 Proposed National College of Cyber Security

 In April 2020 Bletchley Park Capital Partners, a private company run by Tim Reynolds, Deputy Chairman of the National Museum of Computing, announced plans to sell off the freehold to part of the site containing former Block G for commercial development.
-Offers of between £4m and £6m were reportedly being sought for the 3 acre plot, for which planning permission for employment purposes was granted in 2005.
+Offers of between £4 million and £6 million were reportedly being sought for the 3 acre plot, for which planning permission for employment purposes was granted in 2005.
 Previously, the construction of a National College of Cyber Security for students aged from 16 to 19 years old had been envisaged on the site, to be housed in Block G after renovation with funds supplied by the Bletchley Park Science and Innovation Centre.